-YCTA currently has two advisory groups:
+Until September 2018, YCTA had the following two advisory groups:

 - The YCTA Advisory Committee serves as the primary advisory body to the YCTA board on general public transportation-related issues affecting the county.
 The committee consists of 11 members one for each of the ten incorporated cities in Yamhill County, and one for the Confederated Tribes of the Grand Ronde. - The County Board of Commissioners established the Special Transportation Fund Advisory Committee (STFAC) in 2009.
 Its purpose is to advise the County in how to prioritize and allocate Oregon Special Transportation Fund (STF) resources, as required by state law.
 9 The STFAC has nine members appointed by the Board and meets quarterly.
 The STFAC roster changes regularly, and must include at least five community members, representing four key constituencies defined in Oregon Administrative Rules.
 10